MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

 - **Next steps**: After you assign Calling Plan licenses to your users, you will need to get your phone numbers for your organization, and then assign those numbers to the people in your organization.
 For step-by-step instructions, see [Set up Calling Plans](/microsoftteams/set-up-calling-plans).

-### <a name="how-to-assign-a-phone-system-and-calling-plan-license-to-one-user"></a>Comment attribuer une licence de système téléphonique et planifier l’appel à un utilisateur
+### <a name="how-to-assign-a-phone-system-and-calling-plan-license-to-one-user"></a>Attribution d’un système téléphonique et d’une licence de plan d’appel à un utilisateur

 The steps are the same as assigning an Office 365 license.
 See [Assign or remove licenses for Office 365 for business](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc).